harviator/jon-harvey-react-portfolio/README.md

 ## Description

-We were tasked with updating our HTML portfolios into React apps.
-The portfolio offers us a place to showcase our work to potential employers and developers.
-However, we don't have a back-end on this app, so some functionality is lost.
+A front-end React application that showcases some of the work I have done.

 ## Motivation

-Helps us to get familiar with React as well as cleanly render a multiple page site as a single page.
-It also sets us apart from other developers by using one of the latest technologies for our portfolio.
+Demonstrates abilities with React and at the same time providing a platform for a portfolio.

 ## User Story